 The Upper Newport Bay SMCA allows fishing from shore using hook and line only.
 Due to the ecological reserve overlay, fishing is only allowed at four designated sites: Castaways Beach, North Star Beach, Rocky Point, and the Jamboree Bridge.
-Each of these is also a survey site and Castaways is a priority monitoring site.
-The most popular activities observed were beach recreation, stand-up paddleboarding, and paddle-operated boats such as kayaks.
-The most popular consumptive activity was shore fishing.
-We did not observe any potential MPA violations within this time period.
+Each of these is also a survey site, and Castaways is a priority monitoring site.
+The most popular activities observed were boating, paddleboarding and kayaking.
+The most popular consumptive activity was shore (hook) fishing.
+We did not observe any potential MPA violations within this time frame.

 The Crystal Cove SMCA allows the recreational take of lobster and sea urchin, and of finfish by hook-and-line or spearfishing, and the commercial take of lobster, urchins, and coastal pelagic species such as sardine, anchovy and squid by round haul net.
-The take of all

-"living marine resources" from tidepools is prohibited.
-This SMCA consists of two distinct jurisdictions:
+The take of all "living marine resources" from tide pools is prohibited.